How to Start a Brewery

 What do I need to start a brewery?

 You need a business plan, location, licensing, utilities, brewery equipment, fermentation capacity, cleaning workflow, serving or packaging plan, and a realistic expansion strategy.
-Equipment should be chosen around your sales model and available space.
+Start with the brewery startup cost calculator, then review what else is needed for a complete brewery.

 How much does it cost to start a brewery?

 Startup cost varies widely depending on building requirements, batch size, equipment, licensing, utilities, taproom buildout, packaging, installation, and local code requirements.
-BREWHA can help reduce equipment duplication by supporting staged growth.
+Build an estimate with the brewery startup cost calculator, review brewery financing options, and request an equipment quote.

 What equipment do I need to start a small brewery?